 Delivering LGB equality

-The Commission has set out above the range of strategic issues, including priority areas for strategic action, which it recommends that the Executive, Departments and other key stakeholders address, including via the proposed Sexual Orientation Strategy.
+The Commission has set out the range of strategic issues, including priority areas for strategic action, which it recommends that the Executive, Departments and other key stakeholders address, including via the proposed Sexual Orientation Strategy.

 However, we consider that there are a number of critical steps that need to be taken in order to ensure both the successful implementation of those actions, and that those actions result in meaningful and tangible outcomes for the LGB community in Northern Ireland.